Safety/Climate/Environment

 A Workshop on Building Transdisciplinary Collaboration toward a Safer Climate

-In this one-day workshop, organized by Safer Climate in collaboration with Historians without Borders in Finland, we look at the connections between climate change, the environment and security from a transdisciplinary perspective.
+In this one-day workshop, organized by Safer Climate in collaboration with Historians without Borders in Finland and Rauhanlähettiläsakatemia (Peace Ambassador Academy), we look at the connections between climate change, the environment and security from a transdisciplinary perspective.
 The event is a part of the 4th annual Impact Week of the ACCC-flagship, organized in Cultural Center Sofia in Vuosaari, Helsinki, 22-25.4.2025.

 You can follow updates and see the detailed schedule closer to the event on this website.